 For the manipulated person, they know that this is true, no-one has actually held a gun to their head, so it reinforces the idea that they have decided for themselves.
 And decisions we have made ourselves are much more powerful and the effects last longer, so it further propels the manipulated person deeper into the reality created by the mind control.

 Who would use these techniques, destroying the lives of others for their own selfish benefits?
 Or manipulating others simply because they can or because they want the control?
-The answer is psychopaths, or sociopaths.
+The answer is psychopaths, or sociopaths, and narcissists.
 Probably the vast majority of extreme manipulators who use mind control fit the profile of psychopath.
 And the reason they can do it is because they have no conscience!